1931 Hawke's Bay earthquake: Recovery

 Several temporary structures were built following the earthquake, including the shopping centre commonly referred to as Tin Town in Clive Square.
 It remained for about two years, housed over 50 businesses, and was created with a £10,000 loan which did not have to be paid back.
 According to The Press, it was the world's first "pop-up mall".

 The earthquake prompted a thorough review of New Zealand building codes, which were found to be totally inadequate.
 The first earthquake building code was created in 1935.
 Many buildings built during the 1930s and 1940s are heavily reinforced, although more recent research has developed other strengthening techniques.
-Building regulations established as a result of this event mean that to this day, there are only four buildings in Hawke's Bay taller than five storeys, and as most of the region's rebuilding took place in the 1930s when Art Deco was fashionable, Hawke's Bay architecture is regarded today as being one of the finest collections of Art Deco in the world.
+Building regulations established as a result of this event mean that to this day, there are only four buildings in Hawke's Bay taller than five storeys, and as most of the region's rebuilding took place in the 1930s when Art Deco was fashionable and at its peak resulting in a major cultural change of the city, Hawke's Bay architecture is regarded today as being one of the finest collections of Art Deco in the world.

 At the time of the earthquake, there were no national emergency response organisations or legal provisions in case of such disaster, which was a hindrance to recovery.
 As a result, new legislation had to be passed quickly, such as the Hawke's Bay Earthquake Act 1931 which received assent on 28 April to give out loans for the rebuild.
 The Great Depression caused difficulty gathering funds however, so a large portion came from charity.

 On the tenth anniversary of the earthquake, the New Zealand Listener reported that Napier had risen from the ashes like a phoenix.
 It quoted the 1931 principal of Napier Girls' High School as saying "Napier today is a far lovelier city than it was before".

 The New Napier Carnival was held in January 1933 to celebrate the rebuild of the town, which officially declared it reborn.